johnno1962/InjectionIII/README.md

 ```
 /Applications/InjectionIII.app/Contents/Resources/iOSInjection.bundle/Frameworks
 ```
-Then, use something like the following to register the type:
+Then, you can use something like the following to register the type:

 ```
 SwiftTrace.addFormattedType(MovieSwift.MovieRow.Props.self)